GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 </figure>

 On most Linux systems, HID devices are mapped with read-only permissions by default.
-To allow Chrome to open a HID device, you will need to add a new [udev rule].
+To allow Chrome to open an HID device, you will need to add a new [udev rule].
 Create a file at `/etc/udev/rules.d/50-yourdevicename.rules` with the following content: